 So you’ve invested in a Luvele Yoghurt maker and you’re super keen to make your very first batch!
 BUT you’re confused about all the milk varieties out there?
 This brief overview will help you choose the most nutritious milk for your homemade yoghurt.
-When you’re done, click back over to the step by step recipe or print out an, easy to read, info-graphic here.
+When you’re done, click over to any of these yogurt methods.

 Raw milk is straight from an animal, is free from processing (pasteurisation and homogenisation) and therefore it comes to you with its own unique bacteria.
 Raw milk will naturally separate into different layers of fat density with cream on the top.

 Biodynamic and organic farming are both free of synthetic pesticides, growth hormones, antibiotics, fertilisers and genetically modified organisms (GMOs).
 Biodynamic milk is organic but organic milk is not biodynamic.
 To be certified biodynamic in practise, dairy farms must take a holistic approach to production and focus on the interrelationship between the soil, plants, animals & the solar system.
 These milks may or may not be homogenised and pasteurised.

 Pasteurisation is intended to make milk safer to consume.
 The milk is heated and then quickly cooled down to eliminate certain bacteria and to enable fridge life for up to 2 weeks.
 Pasteurised milk may also have been strained to remove the cream.

 Unhomogenised milk looks closest to its natural state because it comes with a layer of cream floating on the top.
 Unhomogenised milk will be pasteurised.